NishikiChisato/Lua-notes/notes/hashtable.md

 ### Get free position

 Starting from `t->node`, this function iterates node by node to find the first node with empty key.
-Node that this function do not check whether the capasity is enough or not, so this additional check must be done before calling this function.
+Node that this function do not check whether the capacity is enough or not, so this additional check must be done before calling this function.

 ```c
 static Node *getfreepos (Table *t) {